 With the student’s participation, we can assess on an ongoing basis the student’s needs, which may change over time, such as frequency of meeting, space/physical location of where the class takes place, adjustments/hands on assists in the poses, how we prioritize physical movement, breathing exercises, and meditation, etc. I will continually check in with the student within the class session and throughout our time working together to ensure they feel a sense of embodied safety and control within the experience of practicing together.

 I am receptive and inviting of client feedback which allows me to adapt my approach.
 I can provide referrals for other healing modalities that might complement and enhance our work together, modalities that may better serve the survivor’s needs, or other yoga teachers who may be a better match.
 I truly believe we are our own best teachers and I am attentive in listening and responding to the unique needs of my students – only they can truly know their experience.
 While I am passionate about yoga and SE as methods for transforming trauma, I also recognize they are not the only methods.
-I have a strong referral network of other trauma-informed healers (acupuncture, craniosacral therapy, naturopathy, EMDR, equine-assisted therapy, psychotherapy, massage, and energy work) that I often recommend.
+I have a strong referral network of other trauma-informed healers (acupuncture, craniosacral therapy, naturopathy, EMDR, equine-assisted therapy, psychotherapy, massage, energy work, etc.) that I often recommend.
 Importantly, I am dedicated to nourishing my personal yoga and SE practices, and deepening my studies as both a student and practitioner by receiving ongoing mentorship and case consultation from my yoga and SE teachers.

 As a trauma renegotiation practice, Somatic Experiencing was designed to meet the specific needs of the individual.
 SE offers me a variety of ways to work with people – whether through exploration of sensation, imagery, meaning-making, behavior or emotion – with a keen awareness of tracking how the person is experiencing their present time reality through these different channels.
 Some of us can clearly connect with sensation but have a harder time with imagery.
 Or perhaps we have done a lot of meaning-making of our experience yet our capacity to sense inside feels foggy.
 We are working to strengthen and create more balance through those channels of experience.
-SE can involve touch for the purposes of grounding or stabilizing a person, however, touch is not necessary.
-When touch is applied, it is a very simple contact that only occurs with the client’s full consent and understanding that they can withdraw consent at any time.
+SE can involve co-regulatory touch for the purposes of grounding or stabilizing a person, however, touch is not necessary.
+When touch is applied, it is a very simple contact that only occurs with the client’s embodied consent and understanding that they can withdraw consent at any time.